gradienthealth/pydicom-3/CONTRIBUTING.md

    more example scripts in the ``examples/`` folder.
 Have a look at other examples for reference.
-Examples should demonstrate why the new functionality is useful in practice and, if possible, compare it to other methods available in pydicom.
+Examples should demonstrate why the new functionality is useful in practice and, if possible, compare it to other methods available in pydicom3.

 -  Documentation and high-coverage tests are necessary for enhancements to be accepted.
 Bug-fixes shall be provided with